mpv-player/mpv-examples/libmpv/README.md

 own OSD on top of the video, something that is not possible with raw window embedding.

+### Deprecated opengl-cb API

+An older variant of the render API is called opengl-cb (in `libmpv/opengl_cb.h`).
+It is almost equivalent, but is hardcoded to OpenGL and has some other disadvantages.
+It is deprecated, and you should use `libmpv/render.h` instead.

+Unfortunately, many examples still use he opengl-cb API.
+Changing to the new render API is trivial, though.

 ### Which one to use?

-Due to the various platform-specific behavior and problems (in particular on OSX), OpenGL embedding is recommended.
-If you're not comfortable with requiring OpenGL, or want to support "direct" video output such as vdpau (which might win when it comes to performance and energy-saving), you should probably support both methods if possible.
+Due to the various platform-specific behavior and problems (in particular on OSX), using the render API is currently recommended over window embedding.
+In some cases, window embedding can be preferable, because it is simpler and has no disadvantages for the specific use case.

+If you're not comfortable with the higher complexity and requirements on the GPU, or window embedding happens to work fine for your use case, or you want to support "direct" video output such as vdpau (which might win when it comes to performance and energy-saving), you should probably support both methods if possible.

 ## List of examples